JANUARY 26, 2025

-In this post, I’ll delve into 11 major banking industry trends.
-You’ll discover about technological advancements, new business models in the sector, approaches to customer service, the wise use of data, and more.
+In this post, I will highlight the top 11 trends in bank innovation.
+You’ll learn about technological advancements, new business models in the sector, approaches to customer service, the wise use of data, and more.
+Without further ado, let’s get to it!

 The finance sphere develops dynamically, and competition here is rather extensive.
-Let’s review trends in digital banking adoption which can help stay ahead:
+Let’s review trends in digital banking trends adoption that can help stay ahead:

 #1 Shift Towards Open Banking and Banking–As-A-Service (BaaS)